Strain (injury): Risk factors

-Although strains are not restricted to athletes and can happen while doing everyday tasks, people who play sports are more at risk for developing a strain.
+Although strains are not restricted to athletes and can happen while doing everyday tasks, people who play sports are more at risk for developing a strain, in particular sprinting or team sports.
 It is common for an injury to develop when there is a sudden increase in duration, intensity, or frequency of an activity.

 Treatment

 The first-line treatment for a muscular strain in the acute phase include five steps commonly known as P.R.I.C.E.